USCbiostats/rbootcamp/projects/secret1/README.md

 "f", "m", "w", "a", "o", "c", "p", "i", "d", "s", "y", "q", "r", "j", " ", ",", ".", "'", "(", ")")
 ```

+Where the first 26 elements can be mapped to the 26 letters of the Roman alphabet.
+The remainder should be taken as is.